simonh-nguyen/digital-twin-motor-control/README.md

 * Add additional features and improvements such as:
   * Allow remote control and monitoring by implementing wireless data communication
   * Introduce students to digital twin and IoT technology, by implementing it into the DTMC
-  * Implement current sensing of the dc motor
+  * Implement current sensing of the DC motor
   * Improve system accuracy for position and velocity setpoint tracking

 # System Design: